The Lemonheads: Breakthrough and height of fame (1992–1997)

 Dando cut his losses and flew to Australia to write some songs with friends Nic Dalton and Tom Morgan.
 These songs formed the basis for It's a Shame about Ray, the Lemonheads' breakthrough album.
 In the intervening time, Jesse Peretz had left music, and had taken up a career in photography and film; he would remain as the band photographer, and would eventually go on to direct music videos, TV shows, and feature films.
 Replacing Peretz in the band was Juliana Hatfield, who provided bass and backing vocals.
-Hatfield would leave the band shortly after recording the album to found her own band, The Juliana Hatfield Three, she would be replaced on bass by Nic Dalton.
+Hatfield would leave the band shortly after recording the album to found her own band, the Juliana Hatfield Three, and would be replaced on bass by Nic Dalton.
 A cover of "Mrs. Robinson" (recorded to promote the video release and the 25th anniversary of The Graduate) was released as a single and got them the most exposure they had had so far.
 This cover was also used in the film Wayne's World 2 and in Martin Scorsese's 2013 film The Wolf of Wall Street.
 When the Ray album was reissued, the track was tacked on to the end.
 The band enjoyed some success on college radio as well as mainstream exposure.
-The title track, "It's a Shame About Ray," also saw commercial success.
+The title track, "It's a Shame About Ray", also saw commercial success.
 During 1992–1993, Dando's face graced many magazine covers, and he was included in People's 50 Most Beautiful People list.

 Now consisting of Dando, Dalton, and Ryan, the band officially renamed themselves from "Lemonheads" to "The Lemonheads" prior to the release of Come on Feel the Lemonheads in October 1993.
 Though no longer playing bass, Hatfield did appear as a backing singer on many of the tracks.
 The album also featured guest appearances by steel guitarist Sneaky Pete Kleinow and singers Belinda Carlisle and Rick James.
 This was a successful album with tracks such as "Big Gay Heart" and "It's About Time."
 The band enjoyed modest mainstream success, this time with the single "Into Your Arms" (their highest charting UK hit to date).
 Writer Robyn St. Clare made the first recording of this song in 1990 as part of Love Positions with Nic Dalton.